2018 Hawaii floods: Aftermath and records

-Kauai Mayor Bernard Carvalho Jr. declared a state of emergency for portions of Kauai, which effectively restricted tourist operations in the Hanalei region.
-The mayor extended the emergency four more times, effective through January 4, 2019.
+Kauai Mayor Bernard Carvalho Jr. declared a state of emergency for portions of Kauai, which effectively restricted tourist operations in the Hanalei area.
+He extended the emergency four more times, effective through January 4, 2019.
 After the floods, Hawaiian Governor David Ige also declared a State of Emergency.
-On April 18, the Hawaiian legislature approved $125 million in disaster funding, including $100 million for Kauaʻi.
-On May 8, United States President Donald Trump declared a federal disaster area for Kauaʻi and Honolulu counties.
-Initially, the declaration was limited to federal reimbursement for repairs to public infrastructure, but was expanded to include individual assistance on June 27.
-Ultimately, the Federal Emergency Management Agency (FEMA) approved 250 individual assistance applications, which totaled about $1.5 million, with another $2.6 million in public assistance grants.
-FEMA opened three disaster recovery centers, which provided resources for the application process; these centers were closed by July 20.
-On November 30, Kauai Mayor Carvalho granted $500,000 to six nonprofits for counselors, meals, emergency supplies, and rebuilding parts of the Limahuli Garden and Preserve.
+On April 18, the Hawaii legislature approved $125 million in disaster funding, including $100 million for Kauaʻi.
+On May 8, President Donald Trump declared a federal disaster area for Kauaʻi and Honolulu counties.
+Initially, the declaration was limited to federal reimbursement for repairs to public infrastructure, but on June 27 it was expanded to include individual assistance.
+Ultimately, the Federal Emergency Management Agency (FEMA) approved 250 individual assistance applications, totaling about $1.5 million, with another $2.6 million in public assistance grants.
+FEMA opened three disaster recovery centers, which provided resources for the application process; these centers closed by July 20.
+On November 30, Carvalho granted $500,000 to six nonprofits for counselors, meals, emergency supplies, and rebuilding parts of the Limahuli Garden and Preserve.

 Local and national emergency crews rescued people from their flooded homes by helicopter, boat, and bus, including 475 by helicopter; more than 40% of those rescued by helicopter were tourists.
-The Hawaii Department of Transportation ran convoys throughout the day along the damaged portions of Kuhio Highway while the roadway was being repaired.
-The cost of reconstructing the Kuhio Highway was estimated at around $100 million; much of it would be covered by the federal government.
+The Hawaii Department of Transportation ran convoys throughout the day along the damaged portions of Kuhio Highway while it was being repaired.
+The cost of reconstructing the highway was estimated at $100 million; much of it was covered by the federal government.
 In August 2018, Hurricane Lane dropped heavy rainfall in the same area, causing further flooding damage to houses and the Kuhio Highway.
-The Hanalei post office, damaged during the flooding event, was reopened on July 30.
+The Hanalei post office, damaged by the floods, reopened on July 30.
 A Red Cross shelter in Kilauea housed 13 people after the event.
 Some of the displaced stayed with family or friends.
 The Hanalei Colony Resort evacuated its guests on April 16 and remained closed through October.
-The resort temporarily housed National Guardsmen and families displaced by the floods.
+It temporarily housed National Guardsmen and families displaced by the floods.
 At least two dozen students used the resort as a temporary school.
-The staff of the resort won the Excellence in Community Service Award at the 29th Annual Na Po‘e Pa‘ahana Awards, a ceremony for excellence in the hospitality industry.
+The resort's staff won the Excellence in Community Service Award at the 29th Annual Na Po‘e Pa‘ahana Awards, a ceremony for excellence in the hospitality industry.

 On August 2, 2018, National Weather Service Senior Hydrologist Kevin Kodama inspected and calibrated record-breaking rain gauge at Waipā Garden, confirming that the instrument was functioning normally.
-On December 4, 2018, the National Climate Extremes Committee verified that the 49.69 in accumulation was the highest 24-hour rainfall total in the United States.
+On December 4, 2018, the National Climate Extremes Committee verified that the 49.69 in accumulation was the highest 24-hour rainfall total in the U.S.